 Try to spend around 5 minutes per day learning new words.

 AnkiDroid is a great app to learn Russian words.
 It’s not the first app to use.
 But once you’re no longer a complete beginner, you can quickly and efficiently improve your vocabulary.
+If you’re an upper beginner to intermediate learner, it’s literally the best app to learn Russian vocabulary.

 Having an app on your phone by itself doesn’t do anything.